 A full season training program from seed to garden to harvest to compost!
 Offered across the City of Mississauga.
 This program requires volunteers to commit for the whole season.
+This program is FREE and open to all community members aged 55+.
+All skill levels are welcome!
 Click here to learn more about this program.
-We are now recruiting for the 2017 growing season.

-A weekly garden drop-in and training program offered every Tuesday during the growing season, from 3pm-6pm, at the Iceland Teaching Garden.
+A weekly garden drop-in and training program offered every Tuesday during the growing season, from 4pm-7pm, at the Iceland Teaching Garden.
 Participants are welcome to join us for one or all sessions!
-Those who complete more than 30 hours in the garden receive a certificate at the end of the season.
-Watch our 2013 program video or click here to learn more about this program.
+Watch our program video or click here to learn more about this program.

 Individuals of all ages as well as corporate, community and school groups are invited to join us at community gardens to tend the food bank plots and habitat learning areas.
-Check out our 2012 Healthy Roots video to see some of the exciting activities we’ve offered in past seasons and click here to learn more about drop in days and events for 2015.
+Check out our Healthy Roots video to see some of the exciting activities we’ve offered in past seasons.